fimenten/graph_2/src/readme.md

 ### Creating Connections

-To create a connection between two circles, left-click and drag from one circle to another.
+To create a connection between two circles, double-click and drag from one circle to another.
 When you release the mouse button, a connection will be created between the two circles.
 The connection will apply a force that pulls the circles towards each other.
 You can adjust the spring constant and rest length of the connection by modifying the `k` and `restLength` properties in the `Connection` class.

 ### Deleting Circles and Connections